jbiatek/BSGRulebook/rulebook.md

 - When players get to look at the top card of a deck, they may not disclose specific information about that card.
 This also applies when a player is allowed to look at another's Loyalty card.
 - Players may not reveal the specifics of civilian ships that they have seen.
 - Revealed Cylons may not say which Super Crisis card(s) they have.

-- Players are always allowed to speculate and accuse players of being Cylons or humans, and are also allowed to lie.
+Players are always allowed to speculate and accuse players of being Cylons or humans, and are also allowed to lie.
 If a player sees another's Loyalty card, they may disclose (or lie about) whether it was a Cylon or not (but not specific information, like what the reveal power was).

 Other rules about secrecy will depend on the desires of the players.
 The rest of these are guidelines, but not necessarily hard-and-fast rules.

 Generally, players are allowed to use terms that are polar opposites, like "a lot" or "a little", but not "pretty high" or "medium", to describe cards.
 "Good" and "Bad" are also acceptable.
-When playing *multiple* cards into a Skill check, players are allowed to say that they are helping "a medium amount".
+When playing *multiple* cards into a Skill check, players are allowed to say that they are helping "a medium amount" (since this is basically the same as saying "some high and some low cards").
 They may also include information that is already public, like "I am adding 3 *high* cards to the check".

 Public information includes the number of cards in each player's hand, in each Skill card deck, the Quorum deck, and the Destiny deck, and the number of cards that a player is adding to a Skill check.
 The top card of any discard pile is also public, but not the number of cards in it.

 Players are allowed to ask for cards, like "I'm about to use FTL, does anyone have a Strategic Planning?", and others may *choose* to respond that they do or do not.
-This should not be abused, do not ask for information about every single card.
+This should not be abused; do not ask for information about every single card.

 ### Resolving rule conflicts